5th New York Infantry Regiment: The Peninsula campaign

 At the Battle of Hanover Courthouse on May 27, 1862, the regiment played only a minor role.
 However, they fought in a more major role in the Battle of Gaines' Mill of the Seven Days Battles.

-As McClellan moved his base to the James River on June 27, 1862, the regiment fought against Gregg’s South Carolina brigade.
-In a counterattack, the regiment defeated the initial Rebel attack.
+As McClellan moved his base to the James River on June 27, 1862, the regiment fought against Gregg's South Carolina brigade.
+In a bayonet counterattack, the regiment defeated the initial Rebel attack driving back and routing two of the brigade's regiments.